 In this case, the ellipsoids are not pushed together radially as in the merged version previously described.
 To acquire sufficient headroom inside the connecting corridors, it is necessary to greatly increase the overall size of the ellipsoidal shells.
 For this reason, their bottoms are no longer flattened and they rest on the ground, not on pillars.
 There is also a very low limit on corridor size to be able to fit them in a triangle as required.

-The interconnecting corridors can now be much wider but the overall number of activity spaces available has been reduced to 10.
+The interconnecting corridors can now be much wider but the overall number of activity spaces available has been reduced to ten.
 Because I could, once again, keep the ellipsoidal envelopes down to a smaller diameter, I used transparent elevation pillars to effectively raise the inner floor level to 3 metres above the ground.
-The formal geometry for this variant of the dwelling is given in the file pentaglob-geometry.png.
+For the formal geometry for this variant of the dwelling please see pentaglob-geometry.png.

-With the extra angular space afforded by the galaxy arrangement, I tried increasing the number of activity spaces to 14 by going up to a 7-point (or heptagonal) galaxy in which the mid-point of each ellipsoid lies on a heptagon (seven-sided regular shape).
+With the extra angular space afforded by the galaxy arrangement, I tried increasing the number of activity spaces to 14 by going up to a seven-point (or heptagonal) galaxy in which the mid-point of each ellipsoid lies on a heptagon (seven-sided regular shape).
 With this version, I also engaged in some exotic colouring experiments.
-The pentagonal and heptagonal galaxy versions of the dwelling are also generated using globules.pov.
+The pentagonal and heptagonal galaxy versions of the dwelling are also generated by the program globules.pov.

 With this design, the principle of linking ellipsoidal shells seamlessly by torus-section corridors is continued.
 The way in which the activity spaces are arranged relative to each other is, however, quite different.
 The effect is that the universal terrestrial dwelling adopts the shape of a triangle with each apex truncated (chopped off).
 The dwelling thus looks more compact and much more vehicular in appearance.